Squarespace to a headless CMS

 We launch on a low-traffic window, swap DNS, and monitor Search Console, Analytics, and Core Web Vitals for 30 days.
 Squarespace stays live as a fallback during the watch window.
 After 30 days you decide whether to keep us on with a subscription or take it from here.

-A note on the export
+A note on custom code

 Start with an audit